-Each author is required to sign the International Committee of Medical Journal Editors (ICMJE) Conflict of Interest Declaration in the interests of transparency.
+Each author is required to sign the International Committee of Medical Journal Editors (ICMJE) Conflict of Interest Declaration in the interest of transparency.
 Conflicts may be financial or non-financial.
 The corresponding author should also include a summary statement on conflicts of interest.
 This will be published with the article.
-If there are no conflicts to declare, this will be stated on the article.
+If there are no conflicts to declare, this will be stated in the article.

-Authorship
+Authorship and affiliations

-Authors are required to supply a short statement outlining each author's contribution with each manuscript.
-This can be uploaded in ScholarOne.
+Authors are required to supply a short statement outlining each author's contribution to each manuscript.
+This can be uploaded to ScholarOne.
 Please review our Authorship policy before compiling this statement.